Skip to Content

 • Challenging Intent: Proving a pattern of accidental contact (e.g., living or working in the same vicinity) or non-threatening communications (e.g., simple requests for information) rather than criminal intent.

 • Digital Forensics Review: In many modern stalking cases, evidence is purely digital.
-We work with forensic experts to challenge the authenticity, chain of custody, and interpretation of text messages, emails, or social media posts.
+We work with forensic professionals to challenge the authenticity, chain of custody, and interpretation of text messages, emails, or social media posts.
 The context of a written message can often be distorted by the State.

 • False Allegations and Retaliation: Unfortunately, accusations of stalking can be weaponized in bitter divorce or custody battles.
 We investigate the motivations behind the accusation, looking for evidence of retaliation, bias, or a history of manipulative behavior by the accuser.